Frequently Asked Questions for Schools

 All of our Learning sessions have been designed by teacher trained professionals and are linked to our exhibitions and collection.
 Each session has been planned against National Curriculum learning aims and cater to a range of learning styles and abilities.

 We would like to provide everyone with an enjoyable and inclusive visit.
-Please let us know how we can support students with SEN at the time of booking.
+Please let us know how we can support students with SEND at the time of booking.

 Can the Museum come to us?